How to Install VeraCrypt on Linux Mint (22, 21)

 Compile VeraCrypt

-With the dependencies installed, run the make command to compile VeraCrypt:
+With the dependencies installed, run the make command to compile VeraCrypt.
+The -j$(nproc) flag uses all available CPU cores to speed up compilation:

-In practice, compilation typically takes 5-10 minutes depending on your hardware.
+Compilation typically takes 2-5 minutes with multiple cores, or longer on single-core systems.
 You will see progress output as each component compiles:

 Compiling Crypto/Aes_hw_cpu.o